Planning for the future look of the Teen Program

 Where: Primarily at the main campus; however, there are some opportunities at the Close to Home locations.

 Cost: Volunteer polo shirt is $23, plus tax.
 Volunteens also are required to wear khaki pants or knee-length skirt and closed-toe shoes

 The teen program continues to grow each year!
 We try as best as we can to match as many teens with volunteer positions as possible, but due to the high number of applicants, it is not be possible to find a match for everyone.
 Opportunities on weekends are limited.

 When should I apply?

-School-year applications are available in mid-July.
-Applications will be accepted until the program deadline unless the program capacity is reached.
+New teens are accepted into the program in the fall.
+Applications and information are available beginning in mid-July.
+Applications will be accepted until the program deadline unless the capacity is reached.
 Please apply early.

 What are the steps to become a Volunteen?

-What types of volunteer assignments will there be for the summer?
+What types of volunteer assignments will there be?